RickyBaca28/Fig-It/README.md

 # Fig-it
-A personnel project to practice web development and learn new frameworks/tools
+(A personnel project to practice web development and learn new frameworks/tools) An all purpose trading website

 ## How to run app
 ```